Maximum work = -∆Grxn = -(∆Hrxn – T∆Srxn)

 It was left to J. Willard Gibbs to show us the way.
-In his 300-page “paper” (1875-78), Gibbs created a new property of matter, G = U – TS (G = Gibbs Energy, U = internal energy, T = absolute temperature, S = entropy), and showed how this property enabled calculation of maximum work through the following:
+In his 300-page “paper” (1875-78), Gibbs created a new property of matter, G = H – TS (G = Gibbs Energy, H = enthalpy = U + PV, U = internal energy, P = pressure, V = volume, T = absolute temperature, S = entropy), and showed how this property enabled calculation of maximum work through the following:

 Maximum work = -∆Grxn = -(∆Hrxn – T∆Srxn) (constant temperature and pressure)

-Gibbs additionally proved that ∆Grxn < 0 defines a spontaneous reaction and not ∆Hrxn < 0.
+Gibbs additionally proved that it is ∆Grxn < 0 that defines a spontaneous reaction and not ∆Hrxn < 0.